logo

 2. A full factory reset

-If you're experiencing an issue with your system, there are a couple options you can try before attempting a factory reset: a soft reset or a hard reset.
-Both are simple and won't compromise any information saved on your console.
+If you're experiencing an issue with your system, there are a couple of options you can try before attempting a factory reset: a soft reset or a hard reset.
+Both are simple and won't compromise information saved on your console.

 How to soft reset your Xbox One